On a trip through Vietnam? Seeing the brand new Golden Hands Bridge should be on your Vietnam Bucket List. But what is the bridge like in real life?

 We were planning a trip to Vietnam at the time the viral video started circulating.
 We started fielding questions asking if we were going to visit the new landmark, which I felt strong armed into doing.
 By my own pride.

 I wasn’t necessarily interested in visiting Da Nang’s Golden Hands Bridge.
-I’m always put off by places that seem over touristy, which this one did.
+I’m always put off by places that seem over touristy, which this one did (remember how much we disliked Horseshoe Bend, Arizona?.
 I do believe in checking out potentially influential places on my own, though, so, in the end, a trip was arranged.

 What is it actually like at Da Nang’s Golden Hands Bridge?